Diverse group of toddlers

 • Equity-Empowered System

-The project is funded through a planning grant from the W.K.
+The project was originally funded through a planning grant from the W.K.
 Kellogg Foundation.